Requirements

 In addition to the applicable Diversity and Residency Units requirements, EvCC has other graduation requirements for all certificates and degrees, including which version of credential requirements should be met, a cumulative GPA of at least 2.0, fulfillment of all obligations to the college (financial or otherwise), and filing of an application for graduation.
 Details can be found in EvCC Graduation Requirements or in the Current Catalog on the EvCC website.

-- Recognize how fire history, traditions, terminology, and organization form the foundation of today’s fire service.
+- Recognize fire history, traditions, terminology, and organization for the foundation of today’s fire service.

 - Describe the components of a fire service career.